Code-Institute-Submissions/JUST-GYM/README.md

 >  * As a prospective client I think it's great that I can contact the gym easily without any fuss. - John H.

->  * As a current client I was drawn to the color scheme and layout of this website. - Chloe R.
+>  * As a current client I was drawn to the colour scheme and layout of this website. - Chloe R.

 ---
 ### **STRATEGY**